opendocsg/slw-judgments-backfill/2013_SGHC_245/report.md

  ( b ) 3 years from the earliest date on which the plaintiff has the knowledge required for bringing an action for damages in respect of the relevant injury, if that period expires later than the period mentioned in paragraph (a).

 34     Section 6(1) is expressly stated to be “[s]ubject to this Act”.
 Section 24A is a provision of the Limitation Act which carves out exceptions to s 6(1).
-This was acknowledged by the Singapore Court of Appeal in _Lian Kok Hong v Ow Wah Foong and another_ [2008] 4 SLR(R) 165 (“ _Lian Kok Hong_ ”) (at [14]).
+This was acknowledged by the Singapore Court of Appeal in _Lian Kok Hong v Ow Wah Foong and another_ <span class="citation">[2008] 4 SLR(R) 165</span> (“ _Lian Kok Hong_ ”) (at [14]).
 Moreover, s 24A is in Pt III of the Limitation Act and s 5 makes it clear that the time limits of Pt II of the Act (which s 6 is in) are subject to Pt III:

  Part II to be subject to Part III